franciscoaraujo51/PAdESServerSigner/README.md

 # English summary

-This is a master’s thesis project that has a platform (which we will call “PAdES Server Signer”) that allows the signature of PDF documents (in PAdES format), based on CMD (Chave Móvel Digital), CC (Cartão de cidadão).
+This is a master’s thesis project(2021) that has a platform (which we will call “PAdES Server Signer”) that allows the signature of PDF documents (in PAdES format), based on CMD (Chave Móvel Digital), CC (Cartão de cidadão).
 This signatures must complie with the strict specifications of the European Union’s eIDAS Regulation for electronic signatures.
 With the increase in the use of remote signatures, this platform is